4. Cultivate a Heart of Surrender.

 David’s heart, which was God-centered and dependent on the Lord, was in contrast to King Saul’s heart.
 The prophet Samuel scolded Saul

-for self-will and pride, and noted Saul only obeyed to be seen by the people, not because his heart was right with God.
+, and noted Saul only obeyed to be seen by the people, not because his heart was right with God.

 Photo credit: ©Unsplash/TylerNix